microsoft/dicom-server/docs/Quickstarts/dicom-cast.md

 ## Authentication

-The authentication used will depend on setup of your DICOM Server and your FHIR Server.
+The authentication used will depend on setup of your Medical Imaging Server for Azure and your FHIR Server.
 For additional information regarding setting up authentication see [this documentation](/converter/dicom-cast/docs/authentication.md).